asmac-org/asmac-cornerstone-groups-condition/README.md

 ## Credits

 Written by Jeff Kellem for ASMAC (American Society of Music Arrangers and Composers).
-Instead of writing up notes of why themeco should add support for Groups, the initial code was written, though the [docs for conditions](https://theme.co/docs/cornerstone-developer-guide#conditions) is lacking.
+Instead of writing up notes of why themeco should add support for Groups, the initial code was written, though the [docs for conditions](https://theme.co/docs/cornerstone-developer-guide#conditions) are lacking.

-© 2023 Jeff Kellem
+© 2023 Jeff Kellem<br/>
 License: BSD-2-CLAUSE